 Plan A students enroll in ANTH 299, Master's Thesis, and complete a thesis under supervision of a department committee and submit it to the University Graduate Studies & Research Office for final approval.
 A thesis is a scholarly contribution to general knowledge.
-It follows a fairly standard, traditional form across disciplines and fields, and must conform to the guidelines required by the Office of Graduate Studies.
+It follows a fairly standard, traditional form across disciplines and fields, and must conform to the guidelines required by the College of Graduate Studies.
 Typically, a thesis has an introductory chapter that includes a problem statement, a literature review chapter followed by one on methodology, one or more chapters of data and findings, an analytical/interpretive chapter and a concluding chapter.
 This basic template can be modified to best meet your needs, but it must be done in consultation with your committee chair to insure it meets university requirements.

 Plan B (Project)

 Plan B students enroll in ANTH 298, Anthropology Project, and undertake a project in applied anthropology and prepare a report documenting the process and results.
-The report is submitted to the anthropology graduate faculty, but not Graduate Studies.
+The report is submitted to the anthropology graduate faculty, but not College of Graduate Studies.
 All research or professional activity must conform to the ethical standards of the discipline of anthropology as outlined by the American Anthropological Association, the Society for Applied Anthropology and the requirements of the university's Institutional Review Board.
 A project report documents some activity that the student undertook to apply anthropological skills and knowledge.
-Because it is not submitted to Grad Studies, it does not have to meet that office's thesis requirements.
+Because it is not submitted to College of Graduate Studies, it does not have to meet that office's thesis requirements.
 Specifically, its length and organization are more variable and must be negotiated with the committee chair and the graduate faculty of the department.
 Project reports may be as brief as 50 pages and as long as several hundred.
 The report will typically document the problem, question or issue that stimulated the application; a literature review that includes both the history of the specific problem and its context, as well as comparable problems elsewhere is included.
 It will document in detail the application (i.e., what the student did), its rationale (i.e., why the student took the steps he or she did), and the outcomes (i.e., what happened).
 Although the emphasis will be on solving or addressing a particular problem, the report will also include systematic reflection on what happened and why, the larger lessons the student learned, and how they might inform practice in the future.

 |Graduation Writing Assessment Requirement|